 If you want an extra boost there are a few other options available to you, that I like to use to mix it up at times.

 - Use boilie crumb in the mix – This is one of my favourite mixes.
 You need to use a smaller amount of boilies and a higher concentration of glug.
 For this, you need to get the boilies really well coated in the liquid and then leave them for around 24 hours.
 Then get some boilies in the grinder (I use this one from NGT – here)and grind them down to a fine crumb.
 Add this to your glugged boilies and the crumb will stick to the outside giving you a coated boilie that’s packed with attraction and will stand out against other people fishing with standard baits.

 For the above mix a 1KG bag of boilies and split them roughly in 3.
-Break on third of the boilies in half, roughly break up another third of the boilies and then fine crumb the other third.
+Break a third of the boilies in half, roughly break up another third of the boilies and then fine crumb the other third.